 How We Source Coffee Beans

 At Philocoffea, we are responsible for being a bridge between producers and customers.
-We are always dealing with coffee beans.
+We are constantly dealing with coffee beans.

 When our founder, Tetsu Kasuya, finds a coffee that he can firmly believe in, he buys it directly from the farm.
 He believes that the process of coffee cherries being harvested and turned into green coffee beans contains the producers’ thoughts and stories.